-- More prescriptive drinking water guidelines: - Due to the location of public and private infrastructure relative to interface zones, the need to be adequately prepared for wildfire emergencies; - Increased human presence in and around the 21 Mile Creek watershed: - The impact of climate change on source waters if the glaciers recede and snowpack is lower than usual: - Although the infrastructure is "relatively new" it is aging, and ongoing replacement is necessary; - Vulnerability of overall supply to meet peak demand requirements in case of service interruptions due to unforeseen emergencies.
+- More prescriptive drinking water guidelines; - Due to the location of public and private infrastructure relative to interface zones, the need to be adequately prepared for wildfire emergencies; - Increased human presence in and around the 21 Mile Creek watershed: - The impact of climate change on source waters if the glaciers recede and snowpack is lower than usual; - Although the infrastructure is "relatively new" it is aging, and ongoing replacement is necessary; - Vulnerability of overall supply to meet peak demand requirements in case of service interruptions due to unforeseen emergencies.

 2019 was the first complete year that the RMOW owned and operated the private Van West Water Utility in Function Junction, which is now incorporated into the Community System.
+In 2020 this continued as the Resort Municipality supplied water to the Function Junction neighborhood.

 The Whistler Blackcomb system operates independently by acquiring its water supply from eight wells located on the mountain.